 All of the PIC18F87K22 family devices power their core digital logic at a nominal 3.3V.
-For designs that are required to operate at a higher typical voltage, such as 5V, all family devices incorporate two on-chip regulators that allows the device to run its core logic from VDD.
+For designs that are required to operate at a higher typical voltage, such as 5V, all family devices incorporate two on-chip regulators that allow the device to run its core logic from VDD.
 Those regulators are:

-- · Normal on-chip regulator - Ultra Low-Power, on-chip regulator
+- · Normal On-Chip Regulator - · Ultra Low-Power On-Chip Regulator

-The hardware configuration of these regulators are the same and are explained in Section 28.3.1 "Regulator Enable/Disable By Hardware".
+The hardware configuration of these regulators is the same and is explained in Section 28.3.1 "Regulator Enable/Disable By Hardware".
 The regulators' only differences relate to when the device enters Sleep, as explained in Section 28.3.2 "Operation of Regulator in Sleep".